jr0cket/heroku-java-workshop-content/deploy-sample-apps/deploy-initial-java-app.md

 ![Heroku Sample app - Heroku create](../images/heroku-app-sample-heroku-create.png)

 > **Comment** The name of your Heroku app will be different to the example above.
-The name has to be unique across all Heroku as it forms part of the web address (URL) of your application.
+The name has to be unique across all Heroku apps as it forms part of the web address (URL) of your application.
 You can of course use a custom domain with your application.

   The `heroku create` command also adds a connection to the Git repository for your Heroku app to your local Git repository